sirca/clusterous/README.md

 When you first run the `setup` command, you are prompted to enter a profile name as a last step.
 To create a new profile, simply run the `setup` command again and follow the prompts.
 When you create a new profile, Clusterous immediately switches to using it, meaning that if you create a new cluster, it will be creating using the new configuration profile.

 The `profile` command allows managing multiple profiles.
-To see the profiles you have configured, use `list`:
+To see the profiles you have configured, use `ls`:

-    clusterous profile list
+    clusterous profile ls

 To switch to using another profile, use the `use` subcommand along with the profile name: